Monogatari/Documentation/README.md

 <div class="warning md-depth-2"> This documentation is still under revision.</div>

 The first thing about Monogatari that you should probably know is that with it, your visual novel is a web page first and a game later.
-That means that Monogatari has been created specifically for the web, putting things like responsiveness (the fsct that your game will adapt to any screen or device size) first.
+That means that Monogatari has been created specifically for the web, putting things like responsiveness (the fact that your game will adapt to any screen or device size) first.
 You don't necessarily need to think of your game this way as well, but you'll certainly take the most out of Monogatari if you do.

 ### Set up your environment

-To develop in Monogatari you would need the same as to develop a webpage, you just need a text editor capable of editing HTML, Javascript and CSS, which means that pretty much any text editor should work, even Windows NotePad but to make it easier, you orobably want one with code syntax highlightning.
+To develop in Monogatari you would need the same as to develop a webpage, you just need a text editor capable of editing HTML, Javascript and CSS, which means that pretty much any text editor should work, even Windows NotePad but to make it easier, you probably want one with code syntax highlightning.

 Some recommended (and free) ones include: